Frog Disease - Chytrid FungusWhat is chytrid fungus?What to consider when collecting and reporting tadpoles and frogs

 - Remember it is an offence to take or disturb frogs and tadpoles in Tasmania's national parks and other reserves without a permit.
 It is also an offence to bring frogs or tadpoles into reserves.

 - Never release frogs found in imported fresh produce (usually banana boxes) and nursery products.
-Report non-Tasmanian frogs for collection to Wildlife Enquiries, DPIPWE on (03) 6233 6556.
+Report non-Tasmanian frogs for collection to Biodiversity Conservation Branch, DPIPWE on (03) 6165 4305.

 - Keep your gear clean - clean boots and camping equipment of soil and allow to dry completely before visiting remote areas.